-A mixed-methods Effectiveness-Implementation Hybrid (Type III) pre-post study will be used to evaluate the implementation of evidence and consensus-based perioperative pathways, prioritising assessment of effectiveness of the implementation strategies.
-Whilst improving clinical outcomes is an important goal of any change process, standardisation of perioperative pathways has already been demonstrated to confer benefit to clinical outcomes (13, 19, 20, 21, 22).
-As such, clinical outcomes will be considered secondary in this study.
-The perioperative care pathways will be implemented once consensus has been reached and outcomes will be compared to those observed before pathway development and integration into routine care, as a control period.
+This protocol follows the 'SPIRIT 2013 Statement: Defining standard protocol items for clinical trials' guidelines for reporting (see online supplemental file 1).
+A mixed-methods Effectiveness-Implementation of Hybrid (type III) pre-post study will be used to evaluate the implementation of evidence and consensus-based perioperative pathways, prioritising assessment of effectiveness of the implementation of evidence and consensus-based perioperative pathways, prioritising assessment of effectiveness of the implementation of evidence and consensus-based perioperative pathways, as already been demonstrated to confer benefit to definical outcomes, 14 25-26 As such, clinical outcomes will be considered secondary in this study.
+The perioperative pathways will be implemented once consensus has been reached and outcomes will be compared with those observed before pathway development and integration into routine care, as a control period.

-Study Setting
+Study setting